 All 3 volunteers must attend SoBS training before a group can start.

-Apply to become a group facilitator
+Apply to become a group volunteer

 To apply to become a group facilitator, download our Application form: